 - To reform laws, policies and practices that contribute to exclusion and discrimination in the enjoyment of health, including laws that undermine the right to informed consent.

-- To remove legal barriers to effective HIV, TB and Malaria treatment, care and prevention.
+- To remove legal barriers to effective HIV, tuberculosis (TB) and Malaria treatment, care and prevention.

-- To develop legal protections for the dignity and human rights of people living with HIV, including challenging the unjust and overbroad criminalisation of HIV.
+- To develop legal protections for the dignity and human rights of people living with HIV and TB, including challenging the unjust and overbroad criminalisation of HIV.

 - To strengthen accountability for discrimination in healthcare settings.

 - To advance the enjoyment of social and environmental determinants of health, particularly for marginalised and vulnerable populations.

 Malawi: Seeking an effective and humane response to MDR-TB in prison

 Zambia: Protecting the health rights of HIV-positive prisoners.

 Nigeria: Mandatory HIV testing and dismissal of an employee on the basis of HIV-status.